Rubzio/styleguides/clean-abap/CleanABAP.md

 but doesn't require adjusting the rest of the table's index.
 Sorted tables demonstrate their value only for large numbers of read accesses.

 - Use `STANDARD` tables for **small tables**, where indexing produces more overhead than benefit, and **"arrays"**, where you either don't care at all for the order of the rows, or you want to process them in exactly the order they were appended.
-Also, if different access to the table is needed e.g. indexed access and sorted access via `SORT` and `BINARY SEARCH`.
+Also, if different access to the table is needed e.g. indexed access and sorted access via `SORT` and `BINARY SEARCH` or better via [table expression](https://help.sap.com/doc/abapdocu_750_index_htm/7.50/en-US/abentable_expressions.htm) using `KEY`.

 > These are only rough guidelines.
 > Find more details in the article [_Selection of Table Category_ in the ABAP Language Help](https://help.sap.com/doc/abapdocu_751_index_htm/7.51/en-US/abenitab_kind.htm).